Watson & Associates, LLC Government Contract Attorneys

 Home | Contact us | Site Map

 If you are been notified that you were the unsuccessful bidder, you might believe that the award was unlawful.
-You may want to file a GAO bid protest or protest to the agency.
-Given the short deadlines, you want an bid protest attorney that has in-depth experience in federal procurement law.
-Business owners seek law firms that understand the rules and what it actually takes to prevail.
-Understanding the rules of engagement and meeting the short deadlines may be a challenge.
+You can file a GAO bid protest, Court of Federal Claims or protest to the agency.
+Given the short deadlines, you want bid protest lawyers that have in-depth experience in federal procurement law.
+Understanding GAo protest rules of engagement and meeting the short deadlines may be a challenge.

-As a small government contracting law firm we offer the same level of representation as expensive Washington, DC law firms but at more competitive rates.
+As a small government contracting law firm we offer the same level of representation as larger Washington, DC law firms but at more competitive rates.
 We also offer:

 • Candid and honest advice.

-Generically, our law firm has handled GAO bid protests involving the following types of recurring issues:
+Our bid protest lawyers litigate GAO protests involving the following types of recurring issues:

 • Non-responsive bids